Seecougsy/shark-detector/README.md

 - OpenCV
 - Roboflow
 ## Notes
-- This is a proof-of-conceopt and not production ready
+- This is a proof-of-concept and not production ready
 - Intended for educational demonstration and not operational
-- All data used to trained the model was publically sourced/ open licence.
+- All data used to train the model was publicly sourced/openly licensed.